tlspuffin/tlspuffin/docs/docs/overview.md

     /// Checks whether the Put is in a good state fn is_state_successful(&self) -> bool;

-    /// Make the PUT used by self determimistic in the future by making its PRNG "deterministic"
+    /// Make the PUT used by self deterministic in the future by making its PRNG "deterministic"
     /// Now subsumed by Factory-level functions to reseed globally: `determinism_reseed` fn determinism_reseed(&mut self) -> Result<(), Error>;